jbowles/entropy/README.md

 ## Dependencies
 Using OpenNLP, Clojure, and clojure-opennlp, incanter.

+## TODO
+* Create binary models from the in-memory models I'm using.
+* Setup the streaming of files
+* Get database working and save stuff
+* After file streaming and persistence work on a concurrent strategy
+* Maybe(?): get this working with [Storm](https://github.com/nathanmarz/storm/)

 ## Training
 See the training directory (a private repo) for information on how training sets were created.
 These training sets were used to generate the binary model files.